Startappz/DobSliding/README.md

 For ActionBarSherlock and CompactActionBar
 ------------------------------------------

-DobSliding works perfectly in both ActionBarSherlock and CompactActionBar, for Android GingerBreed and less, don't forget to write
+DobSliding works perfectly in both ActionBarSherlock and CompactActionBar.
+For Android GingerBread and less, don't forget to write

 ```java
 getSupportActionBar().setHomeButtonEnabled(true);